dragoncoder047/thuepaste/README.md

 *I'm fully aware that the [halting problem](https://en.wikipedia.org/wiki/Halting_problem) is unsolvable.
 This is only an approximation to it.*

-The algorithm I use is based on the analogy that a Thue program is like a nondeterministic state machine that has a certain chance of halting from each state.
+The algorithm I use starts by viewing a Thue program as a nondeterministic state machine that has a certain chance of halting from each state.
+Each 'state' is a particular sequence of characters in the string Thue is rewriting, and the arrows to the next states are each of the places a rule can be applied to rewrite the string.

 Consider this Thue program:

 ```thue
 a::=b